MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/engextcpp/nf-engextcpp-extremotetyped-outtypename.md

 ## -parameters

 ## -returns

 This method does not return a value.

-This method does not return a value.

-This method does not return a value.

 ## -remarks

-The type name is sent to the debugger engine's output callbacks.</p>
+The type name is sent to the debugger engine's output callbacks.